mtoshi/rancidcmd/README.rst

          $ sudo python setup.py install

 * Care of "~/.cloginrc" existence is not necessary.
-    If executed user doesn't have "~/.cloginrc", then Rancidcmd makes empty "~/.cloginrc".
+    If executed user doesn't have "~/.cloginrc", then Rancidcmd makes temporary ".cloginrc".
+    If already ".clgoinrc" is present, use ".clgoinrc" with priority.

 Using example
 ==============